rfquejada/Facial-Recognition-for-Attendance-Management/README.md

 # Facial-Recognition-for-Attendance-Management

 ## Dependencies
-pip install face_recognition
-pip install opencv-python
+pip install face_recognition opencv-python numpy

 ## If face_recognition did not work do this:
 1. Install Visual Studio with C++ Tools: